awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-ion-serde-properties.md

-# Using Amazon Ion SerDe Properties<a name="ion-serde-using-ion-serde-properties"></a>
+# Using Amazon Ion SerDe properties<a name="ion-serde-using-ion-serde-properties"></a>

 This topic contains information about the SerDe properties for `CREATE TABLE` statements in Athena\.
-For more information and examples of Amazon Ion SerDe property usage, see [SerDe Properties](https://github.com/amzn/ion-hive-serde/blob/master/docs/serde-properties.md) in the Amazon Ion Hive SerDe documentation on [GitHub](https://github.com/amzn/ion-hive-serde/tree/master/docs)\.
+For more information and examples of Amazon Ion SerDe property usage, see [SerDe properties](https://github.com/amzn/ion-hive-serde/blob/master/docs/serde-properties.md) in the Amazon Ion Hive SerDe documentation on [GitHub](https://github.com/amzn/ion-hive-serde/tree/master/docs)\.

-## Specifying Amazon Ion SerDe Properties<a name="ion-serde-specifying-ion-serde-properties"></a>
+## Specifying Amazon Ion SerDe properties<a name="ion-serde-specifying-ion-serde-properties"></a>

 To specify properties for the Amazon Ion Hive SerDe in your `CREATE TABLE` statement, use the `WITH SERDEPROPERTIES` clause\.
 Because `WITH SERDEPROPERTIES` is a subfield of the `ROW FORMAT SERDE` clause, you must specify `ROW FORMAT SERDE` and the Amazon Ion Hive SerDe class path first, as the following syntax shows\.